Weather Closure Open or Close Alert Message

 Agreement with Salus University

-Students who have successfully completed the Western New England University Pre-physician Assistant program requirements can be considered for admission to the Salus University Physician Assistant Studies program, which leads to the Master of Medical Science.
+Students who have successfully completed the Western New England University Pre-Physician Assistant program requirements can be considered for admission to the Salus University Physician Assistant Studies program, which leads to the Master of Medical Science.

 Read our articulation agreement